BeGin: Extensive Benchmark Scenarios and An Easy-to-use Framework for Graph Continual Learning

 \subsection{ScenarioLoader (Loader)}

 The ScenarioLoader (loader in short) of \ourfw is responsible for communicating with user code (i.e., the training part) to perform a benchmark under a desired incremental setting.

 First, the loader receives the entire dataset and the desired incremental setting as inputs.
 Then, according to the inputs, it processes the dataset into a sequence of tasks, as described in Section \ref{sec:scenarios}.
 Before each task starts, the loader provides (a) the input for the task and (b) the set $\SQ$ of queries for evaluation to the user code.
 Once the user code is done with the current task, the loader receives the predicted answers for the queries in $\SQ$.
 Lastly, if there is no more task to be performed, the loader returns the evaluation results, which are computed by the evaluator module, to the user code.
-In Figure~\ref{fig:loader_overview}, we provide an example of such communications between the loader and user code.
+In Figure~\ref{fig:loader_overview}, we provide an example of such communications.

-\smallsection{Fool-proofness of \method.} The evaluation part, including the ground-truth answers of the queries, are never revealed to the user code even after all tasks are processed, in order to prevent potential mistakes and misuses by users.
+\smallsection{Remarks on the fool-proofness of \method.} The evaluation part is intentionally concealed from user code, even after all tasks are processed.
+By hiding the ground-truth answers to the queries, we aim to prevent potential mistakes and misuse by users.
 It should be noticed that, compared to continual learning with independent data, unintentional information leak is easier to happen for node- and link-level problems due to the dependency between tasks.